Your Ultimate Guide To Planning a Big Barn Wedding

 We're talking basic lighting, a sound system for the officiant, a speaker system for the ceremony, tables, chairs, and catering.
 Even running water isn't necessarily a guarantee, so you'll want to ask all of the questions you can possibly think of when you start looking at barns.

 Again, barns that are used to hosting weddings will have most of this stuff covered.
-But if you're just using a relative or friend's barn, plan for the worst.
+But if you're just using a relative or friend's barn, be ready to make some renovations or updates.

 Prep the Grounds

 There's a chance you'll have to prep the grounds yourself.
 Think about it: barns are typically situated on farms, which aren't usually well-suited for hundreds of guests in tuxes and dresses.
 The mud, dirt, grass, and rocks might pose a problem for some of your guests.